-The Joint Commission has set guidelines and rules; all healthcare settings have to standardize abbreviations, acronyms and symbols that they are using.
+Abbreviation is a shortened form of a word or phrase.
+Abbreviations can lead to some serious or life threatening errors, therefore there are guidelines in place.
+The Joint Commission has set guidelines and rules; all healthcare settings has to standardize abbreviations, acronyms and symbols that they are using.
 They are also required to adhere to a Do Not Use list.